idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model.md

 (see Section 5.2.2 of [!cite](SAMTheoryManual).

 !media vtr/orifice_map.png
+       style=width:50%;margin-left:auto;margin-right:auto
        id=orifice_map
        caption=Orifice map

 ## Description of the Core Support Plate Model id=sec:core_plate

 A 3D model of the core support plate is built using the MOOSE tensor mechanics module.
-The equations given in Section [sec:bison_meca] apply to this model as well.
+The equations given in [#bison_mecha] apply to this model as well.
-The mesh used for the core support plate is given in [fig:core_plate].
+The mesh used for the core support plate is given in [core_plate_radial] and [core_plate_axial].
 The core support plate is assumed to be fixed at its center (0,0,0), as well at the bottom plane (y=0), and expand freely in the radial directions, as well as in the upward direction.
 Only the radial displacements are connected to the neutronics model in the multiphysics scheme, so the thermal expansion of the core support plates leads to an increase in fuel assembly pitch, but not a shift in core height.

 !media vtr/core_plate_radial.png
+       style=width:50%;margin-left:auto;margin-right:auto
        id=core_plate_radial
+       caption=Core support plate radial mesh.

 !media vtr/core_plate_axial.png
+       style=width:50%;margin-left:auto;margin-right:auto
        id=core_plate_axial
+       caption=Core support plate axial mesh.

 The BISON internal mechanical properties for stainless steel 316 are used.
 The Poisson's ratio is held constant ($\nu = 0.31$).